 Home internet connection

-Connecting to the internet at home has become one of the fundamental utilities folks rely on.
-Your ISP provides your digital lifeline – your connection to the internet.
+Your ISP provides your digital lifeline: your connection to the internet.

 Here’s the catch: your ISP can monitor your traffic.
 All of it.
-Unless you take additional steps, just about anything that travels over your ISP-provided connection can be examined — often in detail — or even recorded by the technicians operating the equipment.
+Unless you take additional steps, anything traveling over your ISP-provided connection can be examined — often in detail — or even recorded by the equipment operators.

-The average computer user probably doesn’t need to be concerned.
-I know I’m not.
-But if you are, then the steps you can take generally revolve around encrypting the data that travels between your computer and your ISP.
+If you’re an average computer user, you probably don’t need to be concerned.
+I’m not.
+But if you have reason for concern, then the steps you can take revolve around encrypting the data traveling between your computer and your ISP.

-- https encrypts the connection between websites that support it and your computer.
-Your ISP can still see that you connected to askleo.com, for example, but they can’t see what it is you asked about or looked at.
+- https encrypts the connection between websites and your computer.
+Your ISP can still see you connected to https://askleo.com, for example, but they can’t see what it is you asked about or looked at.

 - A VPN encrypts all traffic between your computer and the VPN service.
-Your ISP only sees that you’ve connected to the VPN, but can see nothing beyond that.
+Your ISP can perceive you’re connected to the VPN, but can see nothing else.

-- TOR — The Onion Router — is a web proxy (most securely used with a dedicated TOR browser) that encrypts all your web activity, and routes your traffic in such a way that the server to which you are connecting has no idea who you are, unless you explicitly tell them.
+- TOR — The Onion Router — is a web proxy (most securely used with a dedicated TOR browser) that encrypts all your web activity and routes your traffic in such a way that the server to which you are connecting does not know who you are unless you explicitly tell them.
 Once again, your ISP can see that you’re using TOR; they just can’t see what you’re using it for.

-One of the most overlooked aspects of this topic is the very literal nature of the term “ISP”.
 Anyone who provides you with a connection to the internet is your ISP.
-Be it at home, in a hotel, at a coffee shop, or at work (which I’ll discuss next), anyone who provides you with an internet connection can examine what you’re up to.
+Be it at home, in a hotel, at a coffee shop, or at work (which I’ll discuss next), anyone who provides you with an internet connection is your ISP.

 Work internet connection

-- If you’re using employer-provided equipment, everything I said about hardware compromise could be at play.
-It’s possible, and possibly quite legal1 for an employer to install either hardware, software, or both, to monitor your activities at any level of detail they wish.
+- If you use employer-provided equipment, everything I said about hardware compromise applies.
+It’s possible and possibly quite legal1 for an employer to install either hardware, software, or both to monitor your activities at any level of detail they wish.

-- If you’re using employer-provided internet, then in addition to being your ISP, with all the power that entails, they may be legally allowed to monitor your traffic, even to the point of using techniques to intercept encrypted https traffic.
+- If you use employer-provided internet, then not only are they your ISP, with all the power that entails; they may be legally allowed to monitor your traffic, even using techniques to intercept encrypted https traffic.

-- When at your place of employment, your private equipment may or may not be subject to your employer’s rules and abilities.
+- When you’re at your place of employment, even your private equipment may or may not be subject to your employer’s rules and abilities.

-- Regardless of whether or not the company cares to monitor what you do, or even compromise your security, you’ll still be required to abide by the companies’ rules.
+- Regardless of whether the company cares to monitor what you do or even compromises your security, you’re still required to abide by the companies’ rules.

-The best advice I can give here is to have a clear understanding of your workplace’s rules and capabilities and follow them to the letter.
+The best advice I can give here is to clearly understand your workplace’s rules and capabilities and follow them to the letter.
 Then, depending on your level of trust, take care to isolate anything personal from their network, equipment, and possibly even facilities.

 Coffee shops and public locations

-It’s important to realize that those steps may not protect you from the owner of the coffee shop, or Wi-Fi provider.
-When using their internet, they are your ISP, and as such may have access to all the abilities I mentioned above.
+Those steps may not protect you from the owner of the coffee shop or other Wi-Fi provider.
+When using their internet, they are your ISP and may have all the abilities I mention above.

-To avoid the issues surrounding wireless connections, many people choose to use a wired connection instead.
-Unfortunately, the provider of that connection still has all the capabilities of an ISP, and could compromise your privacy and security.
-In the worst case, they could also be slightly incompetent, and expose your connection to other network users, making it just as vulnerable as open Wi-Fi.
+You might use a wired connection to avoid issues around wireless connections.
+Remember, though, the provider of that wired connection still has all the capabilities of an ISP and could compromise your privacy and security.
+In the worst case, they could be incompetent and expose your connection to other users, making it just as vulnerable as open Wi-Fi.

 Remember to treat any internet connection from an unknown or untrusted source with skepticism.